-The Parramatta River Masterplan (2018) in its Ten Steps delivery includes works to improve water health under the Lane Cove and Parramatta rivers coastal zone management plans for the Lane Cove and Parramatta river catchments.
+The Parramatta River Masterplan (2018) in its Ten Steps delivery includes works to improve water health, and complements the Parramatta River coastal zone management plan.

 A co-ordinated governance approach is required to ensure that river health enables swimming in the river for the future, and includes wet weather overflow and infrastructure management, education, gross pollutant devices and WSUD.